Flawless (2007 film): Plot

 The situation escalates when the diamonds are not returned, and the incident is leaked to the Press.
-The president of London Diamond Corporation has a heart attack due to the stress.
+The president of London Diamond Corporation has a heart attack due to stress.
 Feeling cornered while out for a drink with Finch, Quinn runs to the bathroom and cries uncontrollably.
 After losing her diamond earring down the drain, she gets an idea as to how the heist could have been pulled and where the diamonds could be.
 After Finch excuses himself, she goes down into the sewers under the company and finds Hobbs guarding a passage.
 He pulls a gun on her, but she finds a huge pile of diamonds at her feet.
 Hobbs confesses he has no interest in the diamonds or the money and wants to ruin the head of the insurance syndicate whose deliberate delay in covering his wife's medical expenses resulted in her death many years before.

-Once the deadline for the ransom has passed, resulting in the insurance head's suicide, Hobbs leaves.
+The ransom is ultimately paid, and the insurance head dies by suicide.
+Hobbs leaves.
 Quinn finds the rest of the diamonds and calls Finch claiming she followed a hunch.
 While there is questionable proof she was involved in the incident, Finch is unwilling to press charges against Quinn because he has been involved with her emotionally.
 While touching her lips, he tells her that the evidence against her is inconclusive.
 The company recovers the stolen property and implies to the press that the theft was just a rumour.

 The story returns to the present.
 Quinn tells the reporter she resigned and shortly after received a letter from a bank in Switzerland.
 Hobbs apologized for involving her, saying that he had needed a disgruntled employee for access to the diamond vault, and as compensation gave her the ransom money.
-Quinn details how she spent the rest of her life donating all the unspent money to many different organizations and people in need.
+Quinn details how she spent the rest of her life donating all the unspent money to different organizations and people in need.